-An API gateway is a mechanism for managing APIs that sits in the middle of a client and a collection of backend services.
-An API gateway serves as a reverse proxy, accepting all API requests, aggregating the various services needed to fulfil them, and returning the necessary result.
+An API gateway is a mechanism for managing APIs that sit in the middle of a client and a collection of backend services.
+An API gateway serves as a reverse proxy, accepting all API requests, aggregating the various services needed to fulfill them, and returning the necessary result.

 API Gateway responsibilities

 - Rate Limiting

 - Request Logging

 - Header Injection / Removal

 Let's say we are making an e-commerce website/app.
 There are separate microservices:

 - Cart Service

 There are multiple ways of orchestrating these APIs but let's talk about the first approach where we don't use an API Gateway: